AIAANortheastern/karman-avionics/README.md

 If you commit something that doesn't compile, I will find you, and I will make you fix it until it does.

-Rule #1: Don't merge if it doesn't compile.
+- Rule #1: Don't merge if it doesn't compile.
-	Corrolary to Rule #1: Avoid merging if you have compiler warnings.
+- Corrolary to Rule #1: Avoid merging if you have compiler warnings.
-Rule #2: Don't merge if it doesn't compile.
+- Rule #2: Don't merge if it doesn't compile.

 Naming conventions:

 To keep everything consistent and readable, some naming conventions should be used.
 We can discuss these if you think they're terrible, but for some basic guidelines:

--filenames should start with a capital letter, and try to have everything else be lowercase.
+- filenames should start with a capital letter, and try to have everything else be lowercase.
 The only caracters that should be used are A-Z, 0-9, and underscore.
 Avod dash or em-dash, or any other special characters.

--every .c file MUST have an accompanying header file (.h).
+- every .c file MUST have an accompanying header file (.h).
 In the header you will declare every function that's in your .c file.

 Note the difference between declaration and definition.
 A declaration is of the form
 ```c